ucsb-cs148/w25/_lectures/lect02.md

 The `.gitignore` will depend on your tech stack choice.
 * Create a file called `.gitignore` in the root of your repo
-* For Spring Boot project, we recommend the contents from this article: <https://ucsb-cs148.github.io/javatopics/gitignore_maven/>
+* A list of good starting gitignore files is found here: <https://github.com/github/gitignore>
-* For next.js, a good start is the `.gitignore` for Node, found here: <https://github.com/github/gitignore/blob/master/Node.gitignore>
+There are also various gitgnore generators out there!

 For the `LICENSE.md`:
 * Consult <https://choosealicense.com/>.